 Venom: The Movie

-Let’s cut to the chase – Venom sucked.
+Let’s cut to the chase – Venom wasn’t great.
 It was Sony’s second stab at the character (this one played by Tom Hardy) and they blew it, even if they did finally execute that anti-hero arc.
 But we’re getting a sequel (delayed until 2021) and Carnage will feature, played by Woody Harrelson who is even more evil.

 But Venom’s first live-action film appearance came in Spider-Man 3, played by Topher Grace.
 The film was widely panned and spelt the end of any further films in the series as it was later rebooted (twice).